bredamatt/CppWeb/README.md

 # CppWeb

 This is a repository used as work in progress for my company's website.
-It is created with security and efficiency in mind, as the server is running inside a container.
+It is created with security and performance in mind, as the C++ server is running inside a Docker container.
-A docker container is a abstract representation of an (or virtual) operating system.
-This operating system has direct access to resources it is running on, via the virtual kernel.
-Hence, running the website can be thought of as running an encapsulated service.
-This encapsulation limits connectivity, rendering the service more secure.
-Only the port which is exposed by the program is exposed to the network.

 ## Dependencies
 A range of tools are used to build the website: